 In this case, ADT will call you to ensure there is no emergency, and then ask you for the password.
 This is the same verbal security password that was set up with the alarm.
 If you give ADT the correct password, they will give you the code to shut off your alarm.
 If you lost the code or don't know the password, the only way to shut off the alarm is to physically disable it.
 You will then have to reset it so you can input a new code and use your alarm system.

 Without the right security code or password, you may need to physically disarm the power supply of your ADT security alarm.
 You may need a screwdriver to remove the AC power adapter from the outlet, and a key to access your circuit breaker.

 - Unplug the alarm's transformer box and remove the battery.
 The transformer box is likely either in the basement or a closet, plugged into an outlet near your circuit breaker box or fuse box.

 The transformer box is the primary power supply for your alarm system.
 Inside the box, there is a battery that acts as a secondary source of power for your alarm.
 If you simply disconnect your alarm but leave the battery in, it will not shut off.

-Go to your home's circuit breaker.
+- Open up your home's circuit breaker.
 The circuit breaker is located in the same area as the alarm's transformer box.
-It is located inside of a metal box.
+It is located inside a metal box.
 Follow the wires from the transformer to the circuit board and locate the switch that is powering the alarm.

 Michael Jones reported campus news stories for The University of Southern California's student newspaper, "The Daily Trojan," for four years before graduating Summa Cum Laude with a Bachelor of Science in journalism.
 He has since gone on to write for several publications both in America and abroad and has an idiosyncratic knack for translating the most intricate tasks into layman speak.